 Lack of knowledge of symptoms and delay in visiting healthcare professionals

 The proportion of respondents with CLL who were not aware that the symptoms they were experiencing could be due to leukemia and waited to visit a clinician is highly concerning.
-It is important that people seek medical attention at the earliest opportunity.
-Improving symptom awareness in the general population and educate primary care clinicians.
+As chronic leukaemia progression is slower than acute, the symptom onset can be subtle and take years to have an impact on quality of life.
+Improving symptom awareness and early health seeking behaviour in the general population and targeted education for primary care clinicians may address this.

 Understanding of and engagement with the active monitoring strategy

-Respondents do not fully understand the active monitoring strategy and may lack adequate support in managing symptoms.
+It was identified that respondents do not fully understand the active monitoring strategy and may lack adequate support in managing symptoms.
 People need to be educated on how to recognise CLL progression and when to seek further medical advice.
-Clear information, education and support to aid understanding of active monitoring can empower patients and impact on emotional psychological anxiety burden.
+With the majority of people with CLL having experience with active monitoring, clear information, education and support to aid understanding of active monitoring can empower patients and positively impact on emotional psychological anxiety burden.

 Impact of immunity awareness on quality of life